 With the diversity of New York, the history of Rome and the buzz of Tokyo all rolled into one, London is truly one of the world’s super cities.

-As a student at NYU London, you will be residing in the Bloomsbury area.
+As a student at NYU London, you will reside in the Bloomsbury area.
 Bloomsbury is primarily known as the literary capital and walking around you will be overwhelmed by the number of book shops.
 Blocks away from the Academic Center are the British Museum, as well as Oxford Street, clad with innumerous shops and even more tourists!

 London remains a hotbed of youth culture and a nodal point for the world’s creative industries.
-London hosts 32,000 concerts a year (i.e. 87 shows a day!); it is home to world-class theatre (159 of them), museums and art galleries.
-London is the third most filmed city in the world, with 14,350 film “shooting days” in 2014 and the place where many a Hollywood blockbuster goes through post-production.
+London hosts 32,000 concerts a year (i.e. 87 shows a day!); it is home to world-class theatres (159 of them), museums and art galleries.
+London is the third most filmed city in the world, with 14,350 film “shooting days” in 2015 and the place where many a Hollywood blockbuster goes through post-production.
 London is home to the BBC, a global broadcaster whose output is regularly used by 1 in every 16 people on the planet, which helps to make London a world hub for the media, notably the advertising industry.

 One of the world’s five fashion capitals; graduates from the city’s art and fashion colleges feature prominently on the current global fashion circuit.
 London has recently been crowned as the world’s top shopping city with over 29,000 shops including more top-brand retailers than any other place on earth.